 4. Identify Bottlenecks and Take Action. ;Many times our bottlenecks are completely unaware to us until we quantify our data to ;see where inefficiencies lie.
 Sometimes we just need the information to be able to have those conversations with our teams as to why tasks are not being completed on time and where our bottlenecks lay.
 Businesses are consistently evolving and so should the data about your organizational efforts.
 At any given time a contract management solution should be able to identify all contracts in draft and approval while letting you know how long each part of the process is taking.
 Identifying and taking action bottlenecks is the best course of action for reducing the overall contract lifecycle.

 5. The Power of Aging Reports. ;Wouldn’t a contract schedule be fantastic?
 Something that gives you a list of what contracts will be coming up for renewal when?
 One that is personalized to the specific user or department?
 This is completely achievable and often the best tool legal teams can arm themselves with.
 A proactive stance to contract lifecycle management is key to compliance and organizational efficiency – don’t be caught scrambling to create a contract two or three days before it is due. ;Not very often do we consider the negotiating power that is lost when we scramble at the last minute to put contract terms together.

 Also explore more about, Dashboard with Contract management Lifecycle Status

-Next step: Read our White Paper: Achieving Efficient Contract Lifecycle Management for a more in-depth discussion.
+Next step: Read our White Paper: 5 Ways ConvergePoint's Contract Management Software Can Boost Your Office 365 SharePoint for a more in-depth discussion.